 JAT (JU) was looking to expand its network and replace its ageing DC-10 and Boeing 707 fleet in the late 1980s and was evaluating the MD-11, Airbus A340 and Boeing 767.
 Ultimately, MD won the order and signed a deal for three aircraft with options on a further two in 1988.

 However, the war in the former Yugoslavia and international sanctions placed on the Federal Republic of Yugoslavia led to the interruption of international flights for two and a half years and the grounding of almost the entire fleet.
 Between June 1992 and October 1994, the airline operated only domestic flights.
-These events stopped the airline’s development and resulted in the cancellation of the MD-11 orders.
+These events stalled the airline’s development and led to the cancellation of the MD-11 orders.

 KLM Royal Dutch Airlines (KL)